KiaArmani/PetGameBackend/README.md

 ## Testing

 This project is using integration tests, therefore requires a real database to test against.
-In `MediatonicTamagotchi.XTests.Setup` you will have to fill in values for the above mentioned environment variables.
+In `PetGameBackend.XTests.Setup` you will have to fill in values for the above mentioned environment variables.

 ## Project Structure